LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes: Findings

-~ In the post-study survey, we gathered participants' feedback on \sysname{} across multiple aspects.
-The Wilcoxon signed-rank test showed that the participants rated the sustainability of learning with \sysname{} ($M=3.96, SD=0.88$) significantly higher than prior ESL learning experiences ($M=2.96, SD =0.79$), $z=-3.47$, $p<0.001$ (see \autoref{fig:survey_subjective}(c)).
+In the post-study survey, we gathered participants' feedback on \sysname{} across multiple aspects.
 To gauge the utility of \sysname{} beyond the study context, we asked participants how much they would be willing to use \sysname{} in their real life (\sysname{} on their phones and computers would continue to work).
-24 out of 28 participants (86\%) expressed willingness (\ie{}, ``agree'' or above) to adopt our system, including 15 (54\%) who selected ``agree'' and 9 (32\%) who selected ``strongly agree''.
-In the following, we summarize participants' feedback on the strengths and drawbacks we identified, which inform potential design improvements.
+24 of 28 participants (86\%) indicated they would adopt the system, with 54\% selecting ``agree” and 32\% selecting ``strongly agree.”
+We summarize their feedback on the strengths and drawbacks we identified.